 Dinner at Il Postino

-We arrived just in time to watch the beautiful sunset on the sunset pier and then finished our night at Il Postino, a Neapolitan style restaurant with beachfront seating.
-We ordered a wood-fired margarita pizza and a fresh seafood pasta.
+We arrived just in time to watch the beautiful sunset on the sunset pier and then finished our night at Il Postino, a Neapolitan-style restaurant with beachfront seating.
+We ordered a wood-fired margarita pizza and fresh seafood pasta.

 And don’t skip out on the cocktails!
 Il Postino has an inventive cocktail menu with unique twists on favorite classics.

 Day Two: Explore Marathon

 Visit the Turtle Hospital

 Our first stop of the day was taking a tour of the Turtle Hospital.
 This hospital treats injured sea turtles and returns them back to the wild when possible.

 The great news?
 About 75% of turtles who are treated are released back.

 The hospital has guided tours every hour from 9 AM until 4 PM.
 On the tour, you get to see and learn about all the sea turtles and get to feed them.
 The hospital is a non-profit and runs off of donations and guided tours.
 It’s a great way to support the turtles and the people to help save them.

 Other Things to do: